This website is dedicated to all soldiers

 http://filipinosgone2hawaii.tripod.com

-is for the Philippine Expeditionary Force to Korea (Peftok) consisting of the five Philippine Army Battalion Combat Teams
+in this website are guest webpages for the Philippine Expeditionary Force to Korea (Peftok) consisting of the five Philippine

-(BCT) who fought in the war from 1950 to 1953 and subsequently provided police force during the armistice period from 1954
+Army Battalion Combat Teams (BCT) who fought in the war from 1950 to 1953 attached to U.S. military command and subsequently

-to 1955 under the United Nations military command.
-Seven thousand Pilipino soldiers had served in the 10th,
+provided police force during the armistice period from 1954 to 1955 under the United Nations military command.
+Seven

-20th, 19th, 14th, 2nd (BCT), had suffered 400 casualties and had won 600 military medals or decorations during the war and
+died; 356 wounded) and had won 600 military medals or decorations during the war and the armistice.
+Philippine Army officers included

-the armistice.
-Philippine Army officers included Lt.
+Lt.
 Fidel V. Ramos, the future President of the Philippines.
-War journalists included Benigno Aquino,

-the future husband of President Corazon Aquino and Atty.
-Johnny F. Villasanta, twice recipient of Philippines Legion of Honor.
-I encourage everyone to visit
+War journalists included Benigno Aquino, the future husband of President Corazon Aquino and Atty.
+Johnny F. Villasanta,

 www.geocities.com/peftok